 Latest ATM value and volumes

-Weekly ATM value and volume figures 10 January 2021.
+Weekly ATM value and volume figures 20 June 2021.

-Key observations for week ending 10 January:
+Key observations for the week ending 20 June 2021

 Weekly LINK ATM transaction volumes